rkaushick-neu/claude-aws-bedrock/README.md

 ### AWS

 1. Login to AWS Console & navigate to Bedrock.
-2. Make sure that you are in the correct region (eg: US East 2) --> This is really important as the models that we will request in the next step are specific to the regions.
+2. Make sure that you are in the correct region (eg: US East 2) --> This is really important as the models that we will request in the next step are specific to a region.
 3. Request for Model Access for the LLM (if not already granted)
 4. Generate API Keys (Short term or long term) and copy it.
    This generates a new IAM User with the right role.